Charleston SC Historic Home For Sale

 May I introduce you to the historically significant Douxsaint-Mccauley House.
 I call it a lovely french quarter lady to love.
 The listing suggests otherwise and calls it a “handsome, beaded weatherboard property.”
 I am clearly mixed up on house genders.

 I showed you just some of this Charleston SC historic home.
-See oh so much more of this $3,275,000 4 bedroom, 4 bath, lovely french quarter lady to love on Zillow.
+See more of this $3,275,000 4 bedroom, 4 bath, lovely french quarter lady to love on Zillow.

 Have a sweet southern day,